marlandlab/marlandlab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 We are an interdisciplinary research group working at the interface between electronics and biology.
-We develop and test miniature devices that sense and transmit information from living systems.
-Our interests span from fundamental microsystems research to applications in medicine and synthetic biology.
+We develop miniature devices that transduce signals directly from living systems, with a particular focus on applications in synthetic biology and human physiology.

+Recent examples of [our research](https://marlandlab.github.io/projects/) include implantable sensors that monitor patient health in real-time, electrodes to read outputs from engineered cell-free systems, and nanowires that are small enough to sense the electric field of individual biomolecules.
+Close collaboration with end-users to maximises the value and impact of our research.

+Underpinning this activity are tools and techniques from the semiconductor industry.
+These  enable nanofabrication of bioelectronic systems, matching the size scales between biological molecules and engineered devices.
+These fabrication technologies also allow highly reproducible and scalable manufacturing, offering a pathway to future translation.

-The team is based in the [Institute for Integrated Micro and Nano Systems](https://www.eng.ed.ac.uk/research/institutes/imns) at the [University of Edinburgh](https://www.ed.ac.uk).
-We are a member of the [Centre for Engineering Biology](https://www.ed.ac.uk/biology/centre-engineering-biology), and collaborate widely across the University.
+Our team is based in the [Institute for Integrated Micro and Nano Systems](https://www.eng.ed.ac.uk/research/institutes/imns) at the [University of Edinburgh](https://www.ed.ac.uk).
+We are a member of the [Centre for Engineering Biology](https://www.ed.ac.uk/biology/centre-engineering-biology), and collaborate across the University and NHS Lothian.